 Full disclosure: This post contains affiliate links. ?

 As a beginner, it can be frustrating to only be able to express yourself in basic “noun + は + noun + です” or “noun + を + verb” grammar format.
-Saying things like, “There is a dog” (それは犬です。) and “I study Japanese” (日本語を勉強します。).
+Saying things like, “That is a dog” (それは犬です。) and “I study Japanese” (日本語を勉強します。).
 You want to be able to express a lot more!
 To be able to say things like “It’s a huge, cute, fluffy dog!”
 And how about describing things?
 To say something is “beautiful,” “tasty,” or “amazing.”

 Once you start learning Japanese adjectives, you can suddenly express a much wider range of thoughts and feelings.
 It feels really satisfying!